Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Experiment

 \subsection{Efficiency Analysis}

 We assess the efficiency of our VPFA module from two key perspectives: inference speed and model size.
 On average, our method achieves an inference efficiency of 4,424,371.31 samples/second, demonstrating its extremely low computational overhead.
 Additionally, VPFA contains only 24.14 million parameters, which is significantly smaller than many existing ReID modules.
+In our environment, the baseline TransReID model runs at 80.80 samples/second, while the standalone VPFA module reaches 4.4M samples/second, indicating that the overall inference speed is still dominated by the backbone and the additional cost introduced by VPFA is negligible.
 These results underscore the efficiency and practicality of our approach.
 As a lightweight, feature-level module, VPFA can be seamlessly integrated into existing ReID frameworks without retraining, making it highly suitable for rapid deployment in real world scenarios.